MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-with-the-tableadapter-dbdirect-methods.md

      The **TableAdapterDbDirectMethodsWalkthrough** project is created and added to **Solution Explorer**.

 ## Create a data source from your database

 This step uses the **Data Source Configuration Wizard** to create a data source based on the `Region` table in the Northwind sample database.
 You must have access to the Northwind sample database to create the connection.
 For information about setting up the Northwind sample database, see [How to: Install sample databases](../data-tools/installing-database-systems-tools-and-samples.md).

-#### To create the data source
+### To create the data source

 1. On the **Data** menu, select **Show Data Sources**.

+   The **Data Sources** window opens.

 2. In the **Data Sources** window, select **Add New Data Source** to start the **Data Source Configuration Wizard**.